tomuzca/tomuzca/README.md

 # Tomas Uzcategui

-## Industrial Engineer with a Passion for Data Science and Machine Learning
+## Industrial Engineer with a passion for Data Science and Machine Learning

 I am an enthusiastic data scientist and machine learning engineer with a strong background in industrial engineering.
 I am fascinated by the ability of data to uncover hidden patterns and insights that can drive better decision-making.